 - Enforces compliance with the Lead and Copper Rule in the District of Columbia.

 - Provides technical assistance to Washington Aqueduct and DC Water.

-- Reviews treatment processes, monitoring plans and results to determine compliance with Lead and Copper Rule.
+- Reviews treatment processes, monitoring plans and test results to verify compliance with the Lead and Copper Rule.

-- Issues violations for noncompliance and requires actions to achieve compliance.
+- Issues violations for noncompliance and requires corrective actions to achieve compliance.

-- Childhood Lead Poisoning Prevention Program develops programs and policies to prevent lead poisoning.
+- Childhood Lead Poisoning Prevention Program develops and policies and strategies to prevent lead poisoning.

 - Provides funding to state and local health departments.

-- Supports research to determine the effectiveness of prevention efforts at federal, state and local levels.
+- Supports research to measure effectiveness of prevention efforts at federal, state and local levels.